 Kolten Postin, a senior majoring in ACE, knows how important it is to make connections with professors.

-Postin is market research and consulting intern at John Deere Innovation Technology Center in Research Park.
+Postin is a market research and consulting intern at John Deere Innovation Technology Center in Research Park.
 In this position, he maps dairy operations and develops a cost of production analysis for milk.
 He conducts both primary and secondary research to gather information.

 Postin learned about this opportunity through Professor Gary Schnitkey.
 Professor Schnitkey asked Postin if he was interested in the position and helped him work with his supervisor to get started.